Thailand eyes Phuket-Cebu direct flights — envoy

 Traisorat explained that having direct Phuket-Cebu flights would increase the number of tourists in the Philippines and Thailand in support of the “Two Countries, One Destination” concept which the two countries have been promoting.

-“If you could tap only 10 percent of eight to 10 million tourists is at least nearly one million tourists already in the Philippines through Cebu,” he added.
+“If you could tap only 10 percent of eight to 10 million tourists, that would be at least nearly one million tourists already in the Philippines through Cebu,” he added.

 Traisorat said Cebu is the “best choice” for the direct flight due to the island province’s “similarities” with Phuket.

 “Phuket and Cebu’s sizes are almost the same.
-The nature is also the same.
+The natural environment is also the same.
 The commerce is in the center of the island.
 Nice beaches.
 Nice coral reefs with five stars hotels,” he said.